timcera/wdmtoolbox/docsrc/usage.rst

 Usage - API
 ===========
 You can use all of the command line subcommands as functions.
 The function signature is identical to the command line subcommands.

+Returns:

+* wdmtoolbox.extract returns a PANDAS DataFrame.
+* wdmtoolbox.listdsns returns a Python dictionary.
+* Almost all of the remaining functions do not return anything.

-The return is always a PANDAS DataFrame.
-Input can be a CSV or TAB separated file, or a PANDAS DataFrame and is supplied to the function via the 'input_ts' keyword.
+Input can be a CSV or TAB separated file, or a
+PANDAS DataFrame and is supplied to the function via the 'input_ts' keyword.

 Simply import wdmtoolbox::

     import wdmtoolbox

     # Then you could call the functions
-    ntsd = wdmtoolbox.wdmtostd('test.wdm', 4)
+    ntsd = wdmtoolbox.extract('test.wdm', 4)

     # Once you have a PANDAS DataFrame you can use that as input.
     # For example, use 'tstoolbox' to aggregate...